SCKemper/gado2/README.md

 The page-xml export: https://readcoop.eu/transkribus/howto/how-to-export-documents-from-transkribus/

-Download and unack the export zip, and look for the 'page' directory.
+Download and unpack the export zip, and look for the 'page' directory.

 Convert the page-xml to the bio format using the following command: